 (1) Release of Grades: Only the Registrar's Office is authorized to issue official statements of results or transcripts.
-An official statement of final grades in courses for a session is provided to each student by the Office of the Registrar and Student Awards.
-For students who did not register in the second term of the Winter Session, official statements are mailed in early February.
+An official statement of final grades in courses for each Fall/Winter and Spring/Summer period is provided to each student by the Office of the Registrar and Student Awards.
+For students who did not register in the Winter Term of Fall/Winter, official statements are mailed in early February.

 Department Chairs ensure that unofficial grades are posted immediately after the approved Grade Report Form is sent to the Office of the Registrar and Student Awards, using the posting copy of the Grade Report Form, or in any other manner that protects the confidentiality of individual student grades.
 In courses that are completed before the regular end of term, Departments release unofficial grades to students within six calendar days of the last exam or assignment deadline in the course.
-(For the Faculties of Law and Medicine and Oral Health Sciences, grades should be posted no later than the third day of classes in the second term for first term courses, or May 31 for second-term or full-session courses.)
+(For the Faculties of Law, and Medicine and Dentistry, grades should be posted no later than the third day of classes in the Winter Term for Fall Term courses, or May 31 for Winter Term or Fall/Winter courses.)

 (2) Reappraisals: Since great care is taken in marking final examination papers, a student should apply for reappraisal of a paper only if he or she has good reason to believe that a mistake has been made.
 Reappraisals are dealt with by the Chair of the department in consultation with members of the staff.
-A request for reappraisal must be made by letter to the Registrar (or by completion of an application form available at Examinations and Timetabling, Registrar's Office, Room 120A, Administration Building) by February 1 in the case of First-Term courses, by June 25 for other Winter-Session courses, and within thirty days of the publication of results for courses offered in Intersession.
+A request for reappraisal must be made in writing to the Faculty or Department Office responsible for the course by February 1 in the case of Fall courses, by June 26 for other Fall/Winter courses, and within thirty days of the publication of results for courses offered in Spring/Summer.
 The request must include a statement of whether the intent of the appeal is to raise or lower the grade.
 If a student fails to include such a statement it will be assumed that the intent is to have the grade raised.
-The request must be accompanied by the appropriate fee for each paper; the fee will be refunded if the appeal is successful.
-(See §22.2.9)
+Refer to \$22.2.7 for details on where to pay fees and to §22.2.12 for fees for special services.
+Payment of the required fee will normally be made at the time of the request but must be made no later than two weeks after submission of the request; the fee will be refunded if the appeal is successful.

 The privilege of having papers reappraised applies only to final examinations.
-A student may apply for reappraisal of no more than two final examination papers in each term of the Winter Session.
-A student enrolled in the Intersession will be limited to two reappraisals.
+A student may apply for reappraisal of no more than two final examination papers in each term of the Fall/Winter.
+A student enrolled in the Spring/Summer will be limited to two reappraisals.